Terminally Ill Adults (End of Life) Bill

 Terminally Ill Adults (End of Life) Bill is a private members' bill (PMB) which proposes to legalise assisted suicide for terminally ill adults in England and Wales.
 The bill was introduced by Labour backbench MP Kim Leadbeater in October 2024 after she was chosen first by ballot for PMBs.
 The political parties in Parliament gave MPs a conscience vote on the bill.
+The bill passed the Commons in June 2025 but stalled in the House of Lords.
+It was reintroduced in May 2026, and in a reversal, was voted down by the Commons on its second reading in September 2026.

 Campaign

 Assisted suicide is the ending of one's own life with the assistance of another.
 Assisting a suicide is illegal in England and Wales under the Suicide Act 1961 and can lead to a maximum of 14 years' imprisonment.
 This is distinct from euthanasia where a doctor directly ends another person's life to relieve suffering.
 In 2015, a private member's bill (PMB) called Assisted Dying (No 2) Bill was introduced by Labour's Rob Marris, which was a free vote for MPs.
 However, it was defeated at its second reading by 330–118.
 In May 2021, another PMB was introduced on assisted dying by Molly Meacher, Baroness Meacher, and received its second reading in the House of Lords but did not progress.

 Dame Esther Rantzen is a high-profile campaigner in support of the bill.

 On 19 December 2023, journalist and television presenter Dame Esther Rantzen, who has terminal lung cancer, said she joined the assisted suicide clinic Dignitas in Switzerland where it is legal and permits foreigners to use the service.
 This led to the leaders of the main political parties represented in Parliament to say they would facilitate parliamentary time for a bill.

 On 29 February 2024, the Health and Social Care Select Committee published a report on assisted dying with chair Steve Brine (Conservative) saying that: "The inquiry on assisted dying and assisted suicide raised the most complex issues that we as a committee have faced, with strong feelings and opinions in the evidence we heard."

 On 13 March, Starmer pledged to give MPs a vote on assisted suicide if Labour won the 2024 general election.
 In October 2024, Starmer said that he was "pleased" that there would be a vote on assisted suicide, as it allowed him to keep his promise to his friend Esther Rantzen.